Student Organizations Handbook

 - Special advising, assistance in program planning, and financial management advising by Student Activities

 - Permission to recruit approved off-campus speakers and guest performers

-- Membership in the Inter-Club Council, Sports Club Council, National Pan-Hellenic Council, Panhellenic Council, or Inter- Fraternity Council, which includes the privilege of requesting financial resources from the general student fund.
+- Membership in the Inter-Club Council, Sports Club Council, National Pan-Hellenic Council, Panhellenic Association, or Inter- Fraternity Council, which includes the privilege of requesting financial resources from ICC funding.

 Student organizations, their leaders and members are expected to display the highest standards of conduct, honor, and integrity and to uphold all policies contained in the Seaver College Student Handbook.
 In keeping with the University's Christian mission and its heritage in Churches of Christ, all members of the University community are encouraged to consider and respect the teaching of Jesus and historic, biblical Christianity.
 It is expected that all student organizations will adhere to biblical teaching regarding moral and ethical practices.
 Engaging in or promoting conduct or lifestyles inconsistent with biblical teaching is not permitted.

 Organizations must agree that whether activities are on or off campus, they are an extension of the University and subject to the principles and regulations governing all University activities.
 Off campus rights and freedoms of student organizations involve the responsibility to display conduct and behavior that reflect favorably on them, the University, and the community.
 Although the University is not responsible or liable for students' off-campus events or behavior, it does reserve the right to take disciplinary action in response to behavior off campus that violates University expectations and policies or adversely affects the University community and/or the pursuit of its objectives.